Last updated on February 20th, 2025 at 04:06 pm

 Right Hand Tunisian Simple Stitch Tutorial

 If you loved this post, please share.
-It helps to show me that these types of posts are helpful – thank you!
+It helps to show me that these types of posts are helpful – thank

-I hope that you liked this pattern.
-If you are looking for more ideas for crocheted projects, here are a few others you may enjoy.
+I hope that you liked this free crochet pattern.
+If you are looking for more ideas for a new pattern or just a quick project, here are a few others you may enjoy.

 You can find Victoria crocheting, quilting, and creating recipes.
 She has cooked in restaurants for over 20 years, including many larger parties.
 She learned to crochet when she was just 11 years old and has been crocheting ever since; over 50 years now.
 Over 40 years ago, she loved her first class in sewing and continues to hone her skills in quilting.
 Many have enjoyed the handmade gifts over the years.
 In her professional career, she has worked in management in a wide variety of businesses including higher education as a dean of a division.
 All the while attending college part-time to achieve her doctorate in higher education with an emphasis in e-learning.